AleksanderWWW/abcd-graph/README.md

 | `all`        | `networkx`, `igraph`, `scipy`, `pytest`, `pre-commit`, `pytest-cov`, `matplotlib` |
 | `extended`   | `scipy`, `matplotlib`                                                             |

+[!NOTE]
+> Combinations of the above values are also possible, e.g. `igraph,networkx`.

+[!WARNING]
-Note that if you choose and option outside the available ones, the installation will still succeed, but only the base package will be installed.
+> If you choose and option outside the available ones, the installation will still succeed,
+> but only the base package will be installed.